Start Here: Buying Property In Today’s Market

 • Property access is structured and conditional.

-• Representation agreements are typically required before touring.
+• Representation agreements are typically required before touring homes.

 • Sellers evaluate financial certainty before granting showings.

-• The offer strength is assessed beyond price alone.
+• The strength of an offer is assessed by more than price alone.

 Preparation now affects access, negotiation, and outcome long before escrow begins.